 At a glance, you might think you are somewhere in Italy.
 But with a closer look, you’ll realize that nothing is quite what it seems in this enchanting and mesmerizing village in North Wales.
 I bid you welcome to Portmeirion!

-This is a place lake no other, full of surprises that will have you grinning from ear to ear.
-It’s a colorful fantasy village where mermaids mingle with a golden Buddha, tropical flowers, a unicorn cottage, palm trees, statues, symbolic monuments and visual tricks.
+This is a place like no other, full of surprises that will have you grinning from ear to ear.
+It's a colorful fantasy village where mermaids mingle with a golden Buddha, tropical flowers, a unicorn cottage, palm trees, statues, symbolic monuments, and visual tricks.

 At an even closer look, you might notice that some windows are not actual windows but painted on the wall.
 If you glance up you might notice a black sheep sign hanging above you – or Hercules story pictured on a roof.

 Portmeirion is a photographer's paradise but also a place that can't be captured with images.
 It's something you have to experience for yourself!

 Despite a gray sky, a lot of bare trees, and construction work going on in the middle of the village, I could not help but be instantly captivated by this weird and wonderful place.
 All colors and exciting buildings are so refreshing, beautiful, and fun.